Nokia 6310: Features

-The Nokia 6310i is a mobile phone from Nokia first introduced at the CeBIT fair in March 2002 with sales starting later that year and discontinued in late 2005, it was Nokia's first tri-band phone offering (GSM 900/1800/1900).
-Primarily marketed as a business phone, it was for some years the dominant GSM device in the corporate world.
-The device was most commonly offered in Two-tone Silver/Grey or Two-tone Gold/Black trim; the third option, a Copper coloured variant, was much rarer.
+At CeBIT 2002, Nokia introduced an upgraded version called Nokia 6310i.
+It is mostly identical to the 6310 but has tri-band (GSM 900/1800/1900) reception instead of dual-band, Java and a blue-backlit LCD screen (as opposed to the earlier green backlighting).
+It was most commonly offered in Two-tone Silver/Grey or Two-tone Gold/Black trim; the third option, a Copper coloured variant, was much rarer.